sonatype/docker-nexus3/README.md

 # sonatype/nexus3

-A Dockerfile for Sonatype Nexus Repository Manager 3, based on Centos.
+A Dockerfile for Sonatype Nexus Repository Manager 3, based on CentOS.

 To run, binding the exposed port 8081 to the host.